 Tribe Olyreae: Tropical, herbaceous bamboo

 This small tribe is more closely related to the tropical Bambuseae.
 They are something of a novelty and grow almost exclusively in the tropics of the New World, especially in the Amazon basin.
 Typically, they grow in the shady undergrowth of the jungles and rainforests.
 Unlike their woody cousins, these bamboos have soft, tender culms, and look more like small shrubs.
-They do not exhibit the same kinds of roots systems as their more developed relatives.
+They do not exhibit the same kinds of root systems as their more developed relatives.

 Botanists recognize 3 sub-tribes of herbaceous bamboo, and a total of 21 genera.
 Several of these genera are monotypic, meaning they only contain one species.
 These compact, exotic varieties have not been naturalized beyond their native habitats and are not grown by nurseries.